- Pros: Sales synced across channels. Custom checkout. No lock-in. Pre-certified terminals reduce hassle.

 What if you use Stripe online payments with an ecommerce platform and don’t have the budget to hire a developer to set up a POS solution for the Stripe terminal?
 Then you have a few options that connect with a Stripe reader.

 Big Cartel app: The Big Cartel ecommerce platform is popular with artists.
-If you’re already using Stripe for a Big Cartel online store, downloading this payment app would be the simplest way for you to accept in-person payments through Stripe Terminal.
+If you’re already using Stripe for a Big Cartel online store, downloading this payment app would be the simplest way to accept in-person payments through Stripe Terminal.

 Krossroads POS: Full-featured point of sale app for Android devices only.
 Free and paid plans available.
 Works with BBPOS WisePad 3 and BBPOS WisePOS E card readers.